 We often talk about heat and temperature in our daily life.
 But do we know the difference between heat and temperature?
 It is important to realize the minute difference between heat and temperature to measure the hotness or coldness of any object.

 Heat vs Temperature

 Heat and temperature are interconnected, but contrary to popular belief, they do not mean the same thing.
 Knowing the distinction between heat and temperature can lead to a clearer understanding of the world around us.
 In this article, we will define both heat and temperature and reach an understanding of how they are related, but not identical.

 The reason why the concept of heat and temperature might be mixed up is because of how closely they are related in real life.
 If you add heat to something, its temperature goes up.
-If you reduce something’s temperature, you are taking its heat away.
+If you reduce temperature, you are taking its heat away.
 Let’s look at what they actually represent.

-Heat is the total energy of the motion of the molecules of a substance whereas the temperature refers to the measure of the average energy of the motions of the molecules in the substance.
-The heat is dependent on factors like the speed of the particles, size of the particles and the number of particles etc.
+Heat is the total energy of the motion of the molecules of a substance, whereas temperature refers to the measure of the average energy of the motions of the molecules in the substance.
+The heat is dependent on factors like the speed of the particles, the size of the particles and the number of particles, etc.

 The temperature, on the other hand, is independent of these factors.
 For example, let’s compare a tub of water with a cup of water.
 The water in the tub and the cup can be at the same temperature but by the virtue of the number of particles in the tub, the water in the tub has more thermal energy in it and thereby more heat even though they have the same temperature.